open-solid/bus/README.md

 ## Installation

-First things first, you need to add the package to your project.
-Open your terminal and type in:
+To add the package to your project, open your terminal and type in:

 ```bash
 composer require open-solid/bus